(Magnet type, variety, and information)

 Magnet strength is measured in a unit known as Gauss.
 Tonal descriptions are being made assuming the pickup has moderate output; between 6 and 8k.
-Generally speaking, these descriptions can be applied to rod style magnets.
-Though, rod magnets are incredibly unique; in that the magnet is the pole piece and not just a pole piece touching a magnet located at the bottom side of the coil(s).
-Lets also note that max charge specs are taken from magnets that are all the same sizes.
+These descriptions can be applied to rod style magnets too, though rod magnets are unique in that the magnet is the pole piece, and not just a pole piece touching a magnet that is located at the bottom side of the coil(s).
+Let us also note that max charge specs are taken from magnets that are all the same sizes.
 All magnets are being charged with 24,000 amps @112 Volts.

 All alnico magnets can possess their maximum strength.
 These same magnets can too be degaussed, giving you a lower Gauss rating and in effect, having a smaller magnetic field and sounding not too much different.
 Degaussing a pickup is a technique used to balance the pickup.
-This could be done to, mellow out a pickup or super charge the magnetic field in an attempt to add that extra presence and focus.
-Tighten up lows, focus highs and add mids.
+This could be done to mellow out a pickup or super charge the magnetic field to add that extra presence and focus.
+Tighten up lows, focus highs and add Mids.
 The magnets grade will have a large effect on how the overall sound can be sculpted by way of degaussing.

 E.G. (150.50 mT = 1505.00 G)

 Concerning rod magnets; it is important to note that there are three standard diameters used in the SAE pickup world: (.187″, .195″ and .250″) This does not speak to the pickups made using the metric system.
-The point I’m trying to illustrate is this; the greater the mass of a magnet, the greater its full charge will be.
-This is because there will be more Alinco there by weight, and thus, you’ll have more mass that will hold a charge.
+The point I am trying to illustrate is this; the greater the mass of a magnet, the greater its full charge will be.
+This is because there will be more Alnico there by weight, and thus, you will have more mass that will hold a charge.
 This is important when considering a stagger pole pickup design or when selecting your rod magnets height.